 systemctl restart docker

-Check if the configuration is effective
+Check if the configuration is effective:

 systemctl show --property=Environment docker

-Before setting up the proxy
+Before setting the proxy:

-After setting up the proxy
+After setting the proxy:

 Reference: